-Documentary evidence must be provided in all cases to prove date of birth, either a birth certificate or passport or driving licence.
+Documentary evidence must be provided in all cases to prove date of birth, either a birth certificate, passport or driving licence.

-In all cases you must also submit documentary evidence with your application to prove that the Young Farmer is head of the holding or has control of the partnership / legal person.
+In all cases you must also submit documentary evidence with your application to prove that the Young Farmer is head of the business or has control of the partnership / legal person.
 This could be one or more of:

-- Company Articles of Association - accountants / solicitors letter confirming partnership constitution - · bank accounts / accountants letter to confirm share of profits - · bank letter confirming who has the authority to sign cheques

-• any other documentary evidence you feel is appropriate or which we may reasonably request when considering an application
+- company Articles of Association - company annual returns specifying shareholdings - accountants / solicitors letter confirming partnership constitution - business accounts which specify share of capital held by individual partners - bank letter confirming who has the authority to sign cheques - any other documentary evidence you feel is appropriate or which we may reasonably request when considering an application